 Heidi, the doula, came in sometime during the stitching.
 Though she missed the birth because of my denial of labor, we were elated to tell her about the successful VBAC!
 Josh and I were proud of the team we had been and were actually thankful that it was just the two of us.
 We had worked hard preparing for birth together and felt bonded in a deeper way having supported each other through it all.
 Around 11pm my parents couldn’t bear not meeting him and brought Isaiah along to meet Andrew.
 I’ll never forget how delighted he was with the baby’s tiny toes.
 During their visit, however, was the 2 hour mark where I should have been moved to a postpartum room However, when they tried to get me to stand I blacked out.
 Basically this happened for 9 hours.
 They gave me juice, checked my blood pressure, and had me use a catheter.
 Eventually they gave my IV fluids and said they’d leave me alone for 2 hours to get some restful sleep.
 Heidi beautifully transformed into a postpartum doula held Andrew so both Josh and I could rest.
 The rest did the trick for me.
 I ate breakfast, was able to stand and walk to the bathroom, and was moved up to a postpartum room.
 The next day we drove our baby boy home in the snow and the rest is history.

-Contact me with questions about services, to schedule a lactation appointment, or to register for a class:
+Contact me with questions or to schedule a lactation appointment:

 Nashville, Franklin, Spring Hill, Williamson County, Davidson, Cheatham, Dickson, Maury, Marshall, Rutherford, Wilson, Bedford, Sylvan Park, Green Hills, Belle Meade, Bellevue, Brentwood, Goodlettsville, Hendersonville, Millersville, Greenbrier, White House, Gallatin, Mt.
 Juliet, Lebanon, LaVergne, Smyrna, Murfreesboro, Lascassas, Bradyville, Beechgrove, Christiana, Bell Buckle, Wartrace, Shelbyville, Chapel Hill, Columbia, Leiper's Fork, Fairview, Bon Aqua, Burns, Pegram, Kingston Springs, Ashland City